TRIQS/dft_tools/doc/basicnotions/dft_dmft.rst

 because of the strong Coulomb repulsion between the electrons.
-With reference to Sir Nevill Mott, who contributed substantially to the explanation of this effect in the 1930's, these materials are in general reffered to as Mott insulators.
+With reference to Sir Nevill Mott, who contributed substantially to the explanation of this effect in the 1930's, these materials are in general referred to as Mott insulators.

 Density-functional theory in a (very small) nutshell
 ----------------------------------------------------